KTalia/I2DS/README.md

 # I2DS
-Introduction to Data Science 2024/25
+Lab & Exam Exercises for Introduction to Data Science 2024/25